tjohann/a20_sdk/README.md

 ===============================

 A common development environment for ARMv7 boards based on Allwinners A20 processor.
 It provides basic component like compiler, env scripts and more.
 Additional you find all infos and binary/tools to setup one of the supported devices (see below).
-To make life easier you can use the scripts to clone useful external repositories like U-Boot and more.
+To make life easier you can use the scripts to clone useful external repositories like u-boot and more.

 As an extention you can install my sdk_builder (https://github.com/tjohann/sdk_builder) which should give you a gtk based tool at your hand.
 With that you can do all steps in a more simpler way by using a gui.

 WARNING: This is work in progress!
 So it's possible that something is not working or possibly not implemented yet.
-If you face a bug then pls use create an issue (https://github.com/tjohann/a20_sdk/issues).
+If you face a bug then pls use https://github.com/tjohann/a20_sdk/issues to create an issue

 Requirement
 -----------

-The only yet know requirements are git (to clone/update runtimedir), rsync (to sync content below workdir and srcdir) and dialog (if you want a tool to buildup your sdcard -> make_sdcard.sh).
+The only yet know requirements are git (to clone/update runtimedir), rsync (to sync content below workdir and srcdir) and dialog (if you want a tool to make your sd-card -> a20_sdk_make_sdcard.sh).

 For the two types of images ("normal" and "base/small") you need sd-cards with 4 or 8 gig of size.